Graduate Program Board Member

-- Changing forms and imaginaries of electrical grids with the mass-integration of renewables
+- Changes to electricity systems with the mass-integration of renewables

 - The imagination and its rhetorics, temporal folding and future dreaming, building and dismantling, collapse and renewal, discomfort and all that remains unrecoupable